alephium/docs/docs/wallet/Basic functions.md

 import UntranslatedPageText from "@site/src/components/UntranslatedPageText";

-# How to generate a new address for a specific group in the Extension Wallet
+# How to generate a new address for a specific group in the Extension Wallet (and the desktop wallet)

-You need to take these steps to create an address for a specific group.
-Sometimes this is needed to interact with dApps in the Alephium Blockchain.
+Here's a tutorial on how to create an address for a specific group.
+Sometimes this is needed to interact with dApps on the Alephium Blockchain.
 (Click [here](https://twitter.com/alephium/status/1681307477961482241) to know more about groups in Alephium).

+First, with the extension wallet:

 * Unlock your Extension Wallet.